Parton energy loss in a hard-soft factorized approach: Detailed balance of the Langevin model

 The diffusion process as described by the Fokker-Planck equation (\eqref{eq:FP}) can be stochastically realized with the Langevin model.
 The stochastic Langevin equations solves the evolution of the space-time coordinates and the momentum of the particle~\cite{Dunkel:2009tla, He:2013zua}:

 where $\bm{x}$ is the space coordinates of the parton, $\bm{F}^{\textrm{thermal}}$ is a thermal random force satisfying the mean and the correlation function

 The realization of the stochastic differential equation is dependent on the discretization scheme.
-We choose the pre-point Ito scheme in this work.
+We choose the pre-point Ito scheme in this work~\cite{Moore:2004tg}.
 In the infinite medium limit, the initial energetic partons should eventually reach the thermal equilibrium via diffusion in the thermal plasma.
 The equilibrium distribution of the light parton $\delta f(p)$ is proportional to $\exp (-p/T)$ in the Fokker-Planck equation (\eqref{eq:FP}), and the time derivative of the equilibrium distribution is zero.
 We can thus obtain the drag coefficient $\eta_{D, \textrm{soft}}$ as \eqref{eq:drag}.

 We check the thermalization of the light partons in the QGP plasma using the Langevin model (\eqref{eq:Langevin}) with the drag and diffusion coefficients in Equation (\ref{eq:inel_qhat_L}-\ref{eq:drag}).
-As shown in Figure~\ref{fig:equilibrium}, after a long evolution time, the momentum distribution of the light parton approaches the Maxwell–Jüttner distribution
+As shown in Figure~\ref{fig:equilibrium}, after a long evolution time, the momentum distribution of the light parton approaches the Maxwell-J\"uttner distribution~\cite{juttner1911maxwellsche}\cite{[{See also }][{, and references therein.}]Mendoza:2012tr}: